 Applicants who fail to satisfy the grade point requirements for unconditional admission or who do not satisfy requirements 2-6 above may be admitted conditionally by the MS-IT Graduate Committee to earn a maximum of twelve (12) hours of graduate credit.
 Applicants without GRE are not eligible for conditional admission.
 Conditional admission may require taking one or more undergraduate and/or graduate courses to remove those conditions.
 Any such courses must be completed with a grade of "B" or better.
 In addition, if the student was admitted conditionally due to grade point average, the student must earn a 3.0 or better cumulative grade point average in all graduate courses taken for the program by the end of the semester in which the twelfth (12) graduate hours is completed.

 The MS-IT Graduate Committee will assign a faculty advisor to each student admitted to the MS-IT degree program.
 The advisor will assist the student in the design of a curriculum of study that leads to the fulfillment of degree requirements.
 Additionally, the academic advisor and the Graduate College will monitor the student's progress.
 It remains, however, the student's responsibility to understand and to satisfy all degree requirements.

-- The completion of 36 hours of graduate work which include 18 semester hours in MSIT core requirements plus requirements for the Computer-Based Instructional Technology (CBIT) or the Informational Technology (IT) specialty program.
+The completion of 36 hours of graduate work which includes 18 semester hours in MSIT core requirements plus requirements for the Computer-Based Instructional Technology (CBIT) or the Informational Technology (IT) specialty program.
 A minimum of 18 of the total hours must be at the 6000 level.

 MSIT Core Requirements (18 hours)